Rotherham United F.C.: History

-In the 2014–15 Championship season, Rotherham's first after a nine-year absence, their survival was jeopardised by a points deduction for fielding the ineligible Farrend Rawson during their home win against Brighton & Hove Albion, Farrend Rawson's loan had expired two days prior to the match, and despite the club insisting it was an external administrative error, they were subsequently thrown back into a relegation battle.
-However, safety was secured in the penultimate game of the season with a 2–1 home victory against Reading.
+In the 2014–15 Championship season, Rotherham's first after a nine-year absence, their survival was jeopardised by a points deduction for fielding the ineligible Farrend Rawson during their home win against Brighton & Hove Albion, Rawson's loan had expired two days prior to the match, and despite the club insisting it was an external administrative error, they were subsequently thrown back into a relegation battle.
+Safety was secured in the penultimate game of the season with a 2–1 home victory against Reading.
 Rotherham sold key players from their promotion winning campaigns before the 2015–16 season, including Ben Pringle, Craig Morgan and Kari Arnason.
 Evans left the club in September and former Leeds United manager Neil Redfearn was appointed as his replacement, being sacked in February 2016 after a run of six defeats in eight games.
 Neil Warnock was appointed as manager for the rest of the season, and the club stayed up, finishing 21st.
 Warnock left the club in May 2016 after not agreeing a contract extension.
 Alan Stubbs became the new Rotherham boss in June 2016, but was sacked in October.
 Rotherham replaced Stubbs with Kenny Jackett, who himself was replaced with Paul Warne, as Rotherham finished the season bottom of the league and were relegated to League One.
+As a result, they finished on 24 points, making them hold the current record for the lowest amount of points in a single season in the second division of English football, beating Blackpool FC and Stockport County’s 26 points finish.

 At the first attempt, Rotherham returned to the Championship, defeating Shrewsbury in the 2018 play-off final.
 Rotherham were relegated from the Championship the following season on the penultimate game of the campaign.
-The covid-19 pandemic struck during the 2019–20 season and cut short Rotherham's ambitions of being promoted the 'old fashioned way'.
-Their final game before the March 2020 lockdown was a 3–1 loss away at Rochdale.
-The Millers were eventually promoted through points per game in 2nd place behind Coventry City.
-Their return to the Championship was one which fans watched from home due to the persistence of the pandemic.
-However, despite the best efforts of the Millers, Rotherham would be relegated.
-Rotherham took the season to the final day where a victory would see them survive if Sheffield Wednesday and Derby County drew with each other.
-The draw did indeed occur, but Rotherham suffered an 88th minute equaliser against Cardiff City, which was enough to keep Derby in the Championship and Rotherham to be relegated to League One for the 2021–22 season.
+In the 2019–20 season, Rotherham were promoted through points per game in 2nd place behind Coventry City.
+They were relegated back to League One at the end of the 2020–21 season as they suffered an 88th-minute equaliser against Cardiff City, which sent them down at Derby County's expense.
 In the 2021–22 season, the Millers were promoted back to the Championship as runners-up, defeating Gillingham 2–0 on the final day of the season.
 The club also won the 2021–22 EFL Trophy at Wembley Stadium after defeating Sutton United 4–2 after extra time.
 Early in the 2022–23 season, manager Paul Warne departed for Derby County, being replaced by Exeter City boss Matt Taylor.
+At the end of the 2023–24 season, Rotherham were relegated back to League One.